-10.4 Receipt
+9.4 Receipt

-(a) A communication given under this Agreement but received on a non-Business Day or after business hours in the place of receipt will only be deemed to be given on the next Business Day in that place.
+A communication given under this Agreement but received on a non-Business Day or after business hours in the place of receipt will only be deemed to be given on the next Business Day in that place.

-(b) [A communication under this Agreement to a Dealer will only be effective on actual receipt by that Dealer.]

-10.5 Language
+9.5 Language

 (a) Any notice given in connection with a Programme Agreement or Note must be in English.